openfaas/faas-cli/README.md

 #### `faas-cli auth`

-The `auth` command is currently available for alpha testing.
+The `auth` command is only licensed for OpenFaaS Pro customers.

 Use the `auth` command to obtain a JWT to use as a Bearer token.

-Two flow-types are supported in the CLI.

 ##### `code` grant - default

-Use this flow to obtain a token.
+Use this flow to obtain a token for interactive use from your workstation.

+The code grant flow uses the PKCE extension.

 At this time the `token` cannot be saved or retained in your OpenFaaS config file.
 You can pass the token using a CLI flag of `--token=$TOKEN`.